 The Bowflex Blaze home gym features an extremely sturdy construction.
 The frame is made of steel tubing and can support up to 300 lbs (136 kg) of user weight.
 All steel parts feature an anti-corrosive enamel coating.
 However, the machine is not meant to be stored or used outdoors.
-It’s an indoors fitness machine.
+It’s an indoor fitness machine.

 Even though it’s not one of the biggest and bulkiest home gym machines, the Bowflex Blaze still takes quite a bit of space.
 It features a footprint of 82.5″L x 38W (210 x 97 cm), and reaches 84.5″ (215 cm) high.
 Differently put, it won’t fit in a room with a 7′ ceiling.
 Also, it requires a workout area of 100″L x 78″W (254 x 199 cm) for maximum safety.

 The bases of the frame have several main floor contact points; each point comes with a rubber stabilizer foot.
 This way, the machine becomes very stable without wiggling during workouts.
 However, in case the floor or pavement is considerably uneven, you might consider placing it on a rubberized mat.

 The frame features a folding design.
 In other words, the bench bar with the front base and leg attachment folds up, reducing the machine’s length by approx. 30″ (76.2 cm).
 Its folded footprint is 52″ x 38″ (132 x 97 cm).